Skip to content

 LZ77 — Sliding Window Compression

 LZ77 maintains a sliding window of recently seen data (search buffer) and a lookahead buffer.
-For each position, find the longest match in the search buffer.
-Output (offset, length, next_char).
+For each position, it finds the longest match in the search buffer.
+The output is a triple: (offset, length, next_char).
+Offset is the distance back to the match; length is how many characters match; next_char is the literal following the match (or empty if at end).

 lz77.py · PYTHON